 Medicor Cancer Centres is privileged to be the third center in the world to receive authorization to administer a unique therapy called “Side Effect-Free” or SEF chemo (pronounced “safe” chemo)SM.
-This treatment was developed by Dr. Ken Matsumura (of Berkeley, California) and his team of researchers at the Berkeley Institute in California.
+This treatment was developed by Dr. Ken Matsumura and his team of researchers at the Berkeley Institute in California.
 Dr. Matsumura is a physician and the inventor of the world’s first artificial liver, artificial pancreas and wristwatch heart alarm.
 Dr. Matsumura also created the ALIN Foundation to help fund medical research and innovative therapies.

 Many researchers around the world are trying to develop drugs which target cancer cells while sparing healthy cells in the body from injury.
 This has largely been a failure.
 Dr. Matsumura selected the opposite approach: use a powerful chemotherapy drug that aggressively kills cancer cells but also damages some healthy cells, combined with an antidote to protect the healthy cells in the body.
 It took over 30 years of research to develop this new therapy, and we have received permission to use it since mid-2013, with the ongoing guidance of the Berkeley Institute’s SEF chemo team.